 Jamarat is a Hajj ritual that involves stoning the three pillars that represent the devil (shaytan in Arabic).
-As part of this Hajj ritual, the pilgrims throw small pebbles at those three structures in the city of
+As part of this Hajj ritual, the pilgrims throw small pebbles at those three structures in the city of Mina.
+Pilgrims collect these pebbles at Muzadlifa.
+These pebbles can also be collected in the city of Mina, east of Makkah.

 The historical significance of Jamarat ritual hails from Prophet Ibraheem when the devil appeared to him three times.
 At each of the appearances, Angel Jibraeel (Gabriel) told Prophet Ibraheem (Abraham) to pelt the devil.
 Thus, the basis of the significance of the ritual.